Overview of Services Heading link

 - Interviewing strategies

 The CSO offers students the opportunity to practice interview skills through a “mock interview.”
-The counselor will critique your performance, so that you will perform at your best in an actual interview.
+The counselor will provide feedback, so that you will perform at your best in an actual interview.

 The CSO library